hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 ### Stopping Postgres

-To stop the postgres service (this will also remove the container, but not the data):
+To stop the postgres service (this will also remove the container, but not the data), run the following command:

 ```bash
 $ docker stop postgres